 Hint: Disney parks have free WI-FI and the connection service at Hollywood Studios was perfect and quick.

-Be sure to check out my other Disney articles:
+Be sure to check out our other Disney articles: